oshamait/ZenHotel/README.md

 Choose the bathroom you want, with bath tub and shower bath tub; only with bath tub or only with shower bath tub.
 Our restaurants offer specialties of national & international cuisine, various drinks, accompanied with good service.
 Lobby & Piano bar are pleasant spaces for rest, while having a drink and conversation with business partners or friends.
 You can enjoy and also have a drink or try some sweets or cakes at the Pool bar, from which you can go out to the pool and spacious terrace of the hotel.

-//Using Iframe to remove Wix ADS//
+# Using IFRAME to remove Wix ADS
-//Frame https://oshamait.wixsite.com/zenhotel/ to https://zenhotel.online using DNS URL FRAME//
+# Frame https://oshamait.wixsite.com/zenhotel/ to https://zenhotel.online using DNS URL FRAME